prosyslab/bayesmith-artifact/README.md

 The learned rule, `rule-final.dl` will be generated under `learn-out/sort-grep`.

-One can run BayeSmith with leave-N-out settings by specifing N programs.
+One can run BayeSmith with leave-N-out settings by specifying N programs.
-`BayeSmith_80` uses about 80% of benchmarks as training data, i.e. N = 2.
+`BayeSmith_80` uses about 80% of the benchmarks as training data, i.e. N = 2.
 We repeated ten times per analysis to report the numbers in `BayeSmith_80` column, Table 4.
 Those combinations tried by us can be found in `bayesmith-80-combi.txt`.